 - Most notably, in terms of height, the incredible Rhea ranks as the third largest bird in the world.
-That occurs because the creature follows only the ostrich and emu in terms of sheer physical size.
+That occurs because the creature follows only its distant relatives, the ostrich and emu, in terms of sheer physical size.

 - Further, only three extant species of this animal currently remain recognized by scientists.
-Formerly, the same experts acknowledged two, but scientists later determined that a third existed.
+Formerly, the same experts acknowledged two, but scientists later determined that a third existed, following extensive genetic testing.

-- Finally, the Rhea faces several distinct threats to its existence.
-The greatest threats these incredible flightless birds face, however, consist of climate change and habitat loss.
+- Finally, the Rhea presently faces several distinct threats to its continued existence.
+The greatest dangers these incredible flightless birds face, however, consist of the dual threats climate change and habitat loss.

 Rhea Physical Description

-Firstly, the plumage of the marvelous Rhea generally presents a combination of brown and gray.
-The animal also has long, powerful legs, as well as long necks, similar to the ostrich.
+Firstly, the plumage of the marvelous Rhea generally presents a fascinating combination of brown and gray.
+The amazing animal also has long, powerful legs, as well as a long neck, similar to its cousin the ostrich.

-In addition, it shows moderate sexual dimorphism.
-Due to this, the males grow slightly larger than the females.
+In addition, the each of the three species shows a moderate degree of sexual dimorphism.
+Due to this characteristic, the males grow slightly larger than the females.
 The males sometimes attain a height of as much as 67 inches (170 cm).
+However, the difference in size between the the genders remains small.

 Further, in weight, some members of this astounding genus occasionally weigh as much as 88 lb (40 kg).
-Finally, distinguishing it from most birds, this fascinating animal has only three toes.
+Finally, it has one more trait that distinguishes it from most birds.
+This fascinating animal has only three toes on its feet.

 - Kingdom: Animalia